-The sections below detail the results of the New Jersey ACC II analysis, beginning with a description of the current New Jersey LDV fleet and the projected vehicle fleet under each ACC II scenario.
+The sections below detail the results of the Colorado ACC II analysis, beginning with a description of the current Colorado LDV fleet and the projected vehicle fleet under each ACC II scenario.
 This is followed by a summary of the environmental and public health benefits of each scenario and the economic impacts of the modeled ZEV transition.

-New Jersey LDV Fleet
+Colorado LDV Fleet

-This analysis uses current LDV fleet registrations in New Jersey as the starting point, then assumes future vehicle sales under each of the scenarios.
-In 2021, New Jersey had an estimated 5.2 million on-road LDVs registered, with the vast majority currently burning fossil fuels.
-Approximately 90 percent used gasoline, 5.8 percent used E85, 1.7 percent used gasoline hybrid, and 1.2 percent used diesel.
+This analysis uses current LDV fleet registrations in Colorado as the starting point, then assumes future vehicle sales under each of the scenarios.
+In 2021, Colorado had an estimated 3.5 million on-road LDVs registered, with the vast majority currently burning fossil fuels.
+Approximately 85 percent used gasoline, 6.6 percent used E85, 2.2 percent used gasoline hybrid, and 4.0 percent used diesel.
 The remaining 1 percent was made up of PHEVs (0.3 percent) and BEVs (0.7 percent).

 The modeled scenarios envision an LDV fleet that transitions to ZEVs and sees significant reductions in fossil fuel combustion vehicles.
-Figure 2 summarizes the modeled turnover of the New Jersey in-use fleet to ZEV under the ACC II scenarios as well as the BAU.
+Figure 2 summarizes the modeled turnover of the Colorado in-use fleet to ZEV under the ACC II scenarios as well as the BAU.
 Fleet turnover to new LDVs is based on historical survival rates and projected fleet growth rates.
-Approximately 6 percent of existing LDVs are retired each year and replaced with new vehicles.
+Approximately 6 percent of existing LDVs are retired each year and replaced with new vehicles.18

-The BAU scenario experiences substantial increases in ZEV adoption relative to current low levels with 11 percent of the LDV in-use fleet being ZEVs by 2030, 28 percent by 2040, and 33 percent by 2050.
-As shown, the compliance flexibilities reduce ZEV adoption in 2026 to 2030, after which both scenarios assume the same level of ZEV sales.
-Under both ACC II Flex vehicle sales scenarios (ACC II Flex and ACC II Flex + Clean Grid) 16 percent of the in-use LDV fleet will turn over to ZEV by 2030, 68 percent by 2040, and 94 percent by 2050.
-Under the ACC II Full scenario, the in-use ZEV percentage grows faster earlier, reaching 19 percent by 2030 and 70 percent by 2040.
-By 2050, all scenarios have 94 percent in-use ZEVs.
+The BAU scenario experiences substantial increases in ZEV adoption relative to current low levels with 12 percent of the LDV in-use fleet being ZEVs by 2030, 28 percent by 2040, and 33 percent by 2050.
+As shown, the compliance flexibilities reduce ZEV adoption in 2027 to 2030, after which both scenarios assume the same level of ZEV sales.
+Under both ACC II Flex vehicle sales scenarios (ACC II Flex and ACC II Flex + Clean Grid) 16 percent of the in-use LDV fleet will turn over to ZEV by 2030 and 67 percent by 2040.
+Under the ACC II Full + Clean Grid scenario, the in-use ZEV percentage grows faster earlier, reaching 19 percent by 2030 and 69 percent by 2040.
+By 2050, all ACC II scenarios have 94 percent in-use ZEVs.